Motley Fool vs. Seeking Alpha

 The Motley Fool was founded in 1993 by brothers David and Tom Gardner with the aim to “make the world smarter, happier and richer.”
 They started out as their own newspaper, then became popular as an nationally syndicated investing column in many newspapers, and then launched Fool.com as their website for their news, analysis, and public chat blogs.

 Seeking Alpha was launched in 2004 as a crowd-sourced service and they describe themselves as “the world’s largest investing community.”
-On Seeking Alpha, investors can read investment analysis provided by thousands of contributors plus gain access to Seeking Alpha’s proprietary grading system and Quant Ratings.
+On Seeking Alpha, investors can read investment analysis provided by thousands of contributors plus gain access (when you subscribe and pay) to Seeking Alpha’s proprietary grading system and Quant Ratings.
 Seeking Alpha also offers 2 premium services for a fee.
 They have Seeking Alpha Premium which gives you their Quant Rating on any stock, lets you synch your brokerage account so you can view YOUR stock portfolio’s Quant Ratings.

 In July of 2022 they launched their second paid service called Alpha Picks (probably to compete with the Motley Fool’s Stock Advisor) that also recommends 2 stock picks a month.
 This service is also easily beating the market in its first 2 years as you will see.